PHP: Default Arguments

 <?php $result = round(10.25, 1); // 10.3

-$number to two decimal places and print the result to screen.
+Round up the number written in the $number variable to two decimal places and display the result on the screen.